A Rather Weak 'Attempt' To Defend

 reason these two were referenced is that several comrades at RevLeft thought highly

-of their book, so it was important to challenge their arguments.]
+of their book, so it was important to challenge that belief.]

 Anyway, Vogelman begins with the following observation: